 The principles on which the State Weed Plan is based, the broad approach adopted in framing a way forward, and the identified priorities have been presented to a wide range of stakeholders.
-Once again, the commitment of these Western Australians to developing a better way of managing weeds has resulted in very constructive input, which has been incorporated where appropriate.
+Once again, the commitment of these Western Australians to developing a better way of managing weeds has resulted in very constructive input.
+Comments provided through public meetings and 80 submissions have been incorporated where appropriate.